Health Psychology Post-Doctoral Fellowship Program Didactics

 Health Psychology Ethics Forum

-Ethical issues in Health Psychology are presented and discussed as they pertain to the APA ethics code.
-The Ethics Forum includes Health Psychology faculty and trainees and occurs six times per year.
+Ethical issues in health psychology are presented and discussed as they pertain to the APA ethics code.
+The Ethics Forum includes Health Psychology faculty and trainees and occurs four-six times per year.
+Each fellow is responsible for leading one ethics forum per year.

-Each fellow provides one case presentation per year to the department faculty and other trainees.
-Fellows are evaluated and provided with feedback on their presentation by department faculty.
+Each fellow provides a case presentation per year to the department faculty and other trainees.
+The schedule for the case presentation will be provided at the early part of the year.

-Fellows are encouraged to attend any Grand Rounds of interest presented by various departments at UW Hospital and Clinics or at Access Community Health Centers.
+Fellows are encouraged to attend any Grand Rounds of interest presented by various departments at UW Hospitals and Clinics.
 Fellows are also invited and have the opportunity to attend other relevant lectures or presentations provided across the university campus.